jorisvink/kore/examples/pipe_task/README.md

 	Hit the connect button to open a websocket session.

-	Now connect a writer endpoint to the named pipe (/tmp/pipe), a great test is tcpdump, you should see all output scroll on the browser.
+	Now connect a writer endpoint to the named pipe (/tmp/pipe):

-	# tcpdump -l -i interface -n > /tmp/pipe
+		$ echo "hello" > /tmp/pipe

+	You should see the result in your browser.
 ```